Vintage ABA Team Logos

 Connie Hawkins Pittsburgh Pipers ABA MVP

-Chico Vaughn and Charlie Williams started in the backcourt for Pittsburgh.
+Chico Vaughn and Charlie Williams started in the back court for Pittsburgh.
 The duo combined for over 40 points per game in the regular season.
 Williams stepped up his play during the playoffs, averaging over 23 points per contest.

 The ABA's Original Pittsburgh Pipers